 With her skills, education and welcoming personality, she provides a comfortable and safe environment and connects with individuals in the most genuine and understanding way.
 As a trauma survivor, she is passionate about the work she does with children and adults, using EMDR to help those recover from the distressing and overwhelming emotions that are caused by the pain of trauma.

-Her approach is targeted, practical and interactive, incorporating many techniques (CBT, EMDR, Psychodynamic, Solution Focused, Psycho-Education, Biblical Counseling, etc.) and reflective assignments that are geared to help you grow and achieve your goals.
+Her approach is targeted, practical and interactive and results driven.
+She incorporates many techniques (CBT, EMDR, Psychodynamic, Solution Focused, Psycho-Education, Biblical Counseling, etc.) and reflective assignments that are geared to help you grow and achieve your goals.
 With grace and skill, she works alongside you as a facilitator and coach in your personal process.

-Her personal interest includes using her platform to speak on concerns from a Christ centered perspective, particularly the concept of racial unity and racial justice, as well as improving and healing attachment related wounds within the Black community and in families.
-She is preparing for doctoral studies, researching the concept of race based traumatic stress as well as improving treatment approaches to those who have experienced compounded racial trauma.
+Her personal interest includes using her platform to speak on concerns from a Christ centered perspective, particularly the concept of racial unity and racial justice, as well as improving and healing attachment related wounds within the Black community and in families in general.
+She is preparing for doctoral studies, researching the concept of race based traumatic stress as well as improving treatment approaches to those who have experienced compounded (racial) trauma.

 She is currently accepting new clients and is available for speaking engagements.
 Please see the “Contact Us” section to request her to speak at your church, women’s meeting, etc.